linaro-its/sd-webhook-framework/README.md

 The framework looks at the data sent by Jira and determines if it was an assignment or transition that triggered the event and acts accordingly.
 Note that a Jira webhook is used for transitions rather than the Service Desk "Status changed" event because it is then possible to track the before and after states.

 Optionally, you can specify a JQL query to restrict the webhook to appropriate projects and request types in order to ensure that the webhook only fires when appropriate.
 To filter on request types, use `Customer Request Type`.

+### Service Desk (Cloud) webhooks

+If you have "Automation for Jira" installed on Service Desk (Server), you can configure these rules via Project settings > Project automation.
+For Service Desk (Cloud), you can configure these rules via Project settings > Automation.

+Create automation rules for each of the following triggers:

+1. Issue created
+2. Issue commented
+3. Field value changed
+   - Fields to monitor for changes: Organizations
+   - For: All issue operations
+4. Issue transitioned
+5. Issue assigned

+For each rule:

+- Optionally add a condition of:
+  - Issue fields condition
+  - Field: Request Type:
+  - Condition: is one of
+  - Value: request types that you want to limit the rule to
+- New action
+  - Notifications - Send web request
+    - Webhook URL: `<base URL>`/`<action>`
+    - (Optional) Headers
+    - HTTP method: `POST`
+    - Webhook body: `Issue data`

+For the webhook URLs, the `action` value should be one of the following according to the trigger:

+1. `create`
+2. `comment`
+3. `org-change`
+4. `transition`
+5. `assignment`

+If using the framework with Zappa (see below), the optional headers can be used to set `x-api-key` to the appropriate API Gateway key value.
+This must be done on **all** or **none** of the webhooks.

 ## Development